jelliuk/bitwarden_gcloud/README.md

 ## Step 7: Assign the Bitwarden_RS Disk to the Snapshot Schedule to Protect the VM: (_optional_)

-In the Cloud Shell enter the following command:
+In the Cloud Shell enter the following command (amend any of the settings if you have adjusted values):

 ```
 gcloud compute disks add-resource-policies bitwarden-rs \